rogerprz/coding-algorithms/Udemy/DynamicProgramming/notes.md

 - As a backpack to school.
 You have a small box on oyur back so that you can use them over and over.
 - Used to speed up programs
 - Memoization is a specific form of caching used in Dynamic programming

+## Think of Dynamic Programming as:

+- Divide and Conquer + Memoization

+### Steps to follow:

+1. Can the problem be divided into subproblems?
+2. Does it have a recursive solution?
+3. Are there repetitive subproblems?
+4. If yes, we can memoize the subproblems
+5. Demand a raise from your boss.

+You need to know when you're able to use this type of problem.